alexeygrigorev/mlwiki.org/index.php/Summarizing_Data.md

 ---
-title: "Summarizing Data"
 layout: default
 permalink: /index.php/Summarizing_Data
+tags:
+- data-analysis
+- r
+title: Summarizing Data
 ---

-# Summarizing Data

 ## Summarizing Data
 Before we do any [Data Analysis](Data_Analysis), need to see if data is good